MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/outbound-messaging.md

 ## Set up message templates

-You need to set up templates to send outbound messages.
+Set up templates to send outbound messages.
 To create a template, consider the scenarios that require your organization to send outbound messages.

 1. Sign in to the Omnichannel Administration app.